 Then there’s Kevin himself; a borderline psychopath whose innate homicidal instincts take over in a series of elaborate traps/torture devices.
 And who taught him that stuff?
 Pops, that’s who.

 And let’s just talk about Kevin’s strange fascination with those “Angels With Filthy Souls” movies.
 How did a kid his age find out about violent black and white mob movies like that in the first place?
-There’s no chance Buzz would watch anything that old, meaning there’s really only one guy who is likely to have introduced him to them – Peter.
+There’s no chance Buzz would watch anything that old, meaning there’s really only one guy who is likely to have introduced him to them: Peter.
 Do they remind him of home or the old days or something?
 It’s weird.

 As if all of this wasn’t enough, viewers see how, in Home Alone 2, Kevin benefits from being left with his dad’s bag, which happens to be stuffed full of cash and traveller’s cheques.
+Was Peter planning on going on the run once and for all?

 By the end of the second movie, Peter isn’t mad so much at the bill he’s run up – it’s more the fact that the authorities now have him on record spending exorbitant amounts of cash way beyond his means.
+Chances are he fled the country after ringing his son’s neck for bringing down his criminal empire.

 And why do they never return for another film?
 Because Peter McCallister is behind bars while his family has been forced to sell the home.
 Now it all makes sense.